 What COMM Students Study.
 The mission of the undergraduate Communication program at the University of Connecticut is to study one crucial feature of human experience, communication.
 Students in Communication courses study the fundamental theories and principles governing all human communication processes, receive training in the research methods employed in the study of communication, and learn the key applications of such knowledge by critically examining current communication strategies and practices.

 To view an outline of the many topics our COMM courses cover, see our COMM Course Series.

 Who Teaches COMM Students.
 Our faculty expertise covers areas of specialization in Communication Research Methods, Interpersonal Communication, Organizational Communication, Mass Media Theory and Research, Mass Media Practice, Public Relations, Advertising, International and Intercultural Communication, Health Communication, and Government and Political Communication.

 Mentoring and Advising.
 Communication faculty members serve as faculty advisors to all COMM majors, to provide mentoring, research opportunities, and advising for graduate study.
 Professional staff serving as Academic Advisors are available to assist current and prospective Communication majors with questions related to course scheduling and planning, Major and General Education requirements, department and CLAS policies and procedures, and graduation requirements.
 Academic advisors can also provide assistance with course enrollment issues.

-Communication Majors can highlight their mastery of practical skills obtained through a particular concentration of advanced COMM coursework in a Specialty area of Communication by earning a Certificate in Communication.
+Communication Majors can highlight their mastery of practical skills obtained through a particular concentration of advanced COMM coursework in a Specialty area of Communication by earning a Credential in Communication.